October 21st, 2020

 Data security is not just an issue for your data controller but involves everyone in your organization.

 Make everyone aware of the importance of handling data correctly.
-Ensure that all employees understand and follow your procedures – and that all your procedures always are up to date with the latest rules and laws.
+Ensure that all employees understand and follow your procedures – and that all your procedures are always up to date with the latest rules and laws.

 When Things Go Wrong